ghc-proposals/ghc-proposals/proposals/0000-unordered_redundant_commas.rst

 History
 ~~~~~~~~~~~~

-Adding trailing commas (and more rarely leading commas) is a frequently asked feature to add in Haskell.
+Adding trailing commas (and more rarely leading commas) is a frequently asked for feature to add to Haskell.

-But this task is highly divisive in the Haskell community.
+But, this task is highly divisive in the Haskell community.

-Original Proposal #87
+The original proposal #87
 `ExtraCommas (was: Trailing and leading commas in sub-export lists) <https://github.com/ghc-proposals/ghc-proposals/pull/87>`__
-was discussed several years and that discussion was so controversial,
+was discussed several years.
+The discussion was so controversial
-that author withdrawn own proposal just before the final Acceptation was received (with minor changes).
+that the author withdrew the proposal just before the final acceptance (with minor changes).

-However, the tension in the Haskell community was so high that the duplicate of that proposal was never proposed
-and had never succeeded in the next 6 years.
+However, the tension in the Haskell community was so high that a new attempt of that proposal has not been proposed in the following 6 years.

 This proposal is an attempt to allow extra commas where everyone agrees to have them -
 in unordered structures (records, import and export "lists" and sublists, derivation and default clauses).